 Seaboard has a long-term investment in a BDC that primarily lends to and invests in debt securities of privately held companies.
 This long-term investment is valued at net asset value ("NAV"), adjusted for a liquidity discount of \$1 million, resulting in level 3 classification.
-The change in value for the first quarter of 2022 was related to capital market activity and is recorded in other investment income (loss) in the condensed consolidated statements of comprehensive income.
+The change in value during 2022 was related to capital market activity and is recorded in other investment income (loss) in the condensed consolidated statements of comprehensive income.